Summary

 Research and Analysis Support

-Research will show you what other businesses are doing and what their strengths are.
+Research will tell you what other businesses are doing and what their strengths are.
 Use spreadsheet tools to organize this research before writing your review.

-Research should show how easy or hard it will be to grab market shares.
+Research should show how easy or difficult it will be to capture market share.
 Document your findings thoroughly in written form rather than relying only on charts.

 Citation management tools help track sources and keep credibility.
 Text-heavy business plans often reference dozens of regulations, studies, and industry reports.
 Proper citation management keeps these references organized and accurate.